zkzoomer/bq2/docs/technical-reference/contracts.md

 Anyone can create a new Block Qualified Test by calling the `createTest` function inside the smart contract, and providing:
 - `minimumGrade`: out of 100, minimum total grade the user must get to obtain the credential.
 - `multipleChoiceWeight`: out of 100, contribution of the multiple choice component towards the total grade.
-- `nQuestions`: number of open answer questions the test has -- must be set to 1 for pure multiple choice tests.
+- `nQuestions`: number of open answer questions the test has, up to a maximum of 64 -- must be set to 1 for pure multiple choice tests.
 - `timeLimit`: unix time limit after which it is not possible to obtain this credential -- must set 0 for unlimited.
 - `admin`: address that will control the credential.
-- `multipleChoiceRoot`: root of the multiple choice Merkle tree, where each leaf is the correct choice out of the given ones, as covered in [Block Qualified Tests](block-qualified-tests.md).
+- `multipleChoiceRoot`: root of the correct multiple choice Merkle tree, where each leaf is the correct choice out of the given ones, as covered in [Block Qualified Tests](block-qualified-tests.md).
-- `openAnswersHashesRoot`: root of the open answers Merkle tree, where each leaf is the hash of the corresponding correct answer, as covered in [Block Qualified Tests](block-qualified-tests.md).
+- `openAnswersHashesRoot`: root of the correct open answers Merkle tree, where each leaf is the hash of the corresponding correct answer, as covered in [Block Qualified Tests](block-qualified-tests.md).
 - `testURI`: external resource containing the actual test and more information about the credential.

 The resulting test is given a unique `testId`.
-The function will then compute and store the `testRoot` and `testParameters` as specified in [Block Qualified Tests](block-qualified-tests.md), and define three new groups:
+The function will then compute and store the `testRoot` and `testParameters` as specified in [Block Qualified Tests](block-qualified-tests.md), and define three new on-chain groups:

 - The grade Semaphore-like group, that will contain all the grade commitments for every solving attempt, and whose `groupId = 3 ⋅ testId`.
 - The credentials Semaphore group, that will contain all the identity commitments of the users that obtain the credential, and whose `groupId = 3 ⋅ testId + 1`.